darkbao/J-Markdown/README.md

 ##J-Markdown 1.0
-+ J-Markdown is a Markdown parser written in C++.It also a small and lightweight application created using QT 5.5.1, which satisfys all Syntaxs of original markdown presented in: [http://daringfireball.net/projects/markdown/syntax#list]
++ J-Markdown is a Markdown parser written in C++.
+It also a small and lightweight application created using QT 5.5.1, which satisfys all Syntaxs of original markdown presented in: [http://daringfireball.net/projects/markdown/syntax#list]
 (http://daringfireball.net/projects/markdown/syntax#list)